sckott/gbids/README.md

 * Server: Caddy
   * https
 * Authentication: none

-* We're currently serving ~200 of the ~650 million or so rows of data - will get remainder of data in soon
-* Will soon have a cron job update when new dump is available every Sunday
+Will soon have a cron job update when new dump is available every Sunday, but for now we're about a month behind the current dump of identifiers.

 ## base url